Aster Jane Potter ground her teeth, her hands clutching her mobile so hard that she was sure that the device would eventually break under the strain.

 Yet, despite Aster’s best intentions, the meeting with Loren earlier that afternoon haunted her.
 Aster’s Auror instincts couldn’t quite shake that Loren was in some type of trouble.
 Her thoughts kept replaying the earlier meeting.
 The breakup with Gio, the way Loren looked like they hadn’t slept in days, and how jumpy Loren was.

 Aster grabbed her purse, turned off the lights, locked the door, and hurried out of the office.
-Abruptly, Robert Janney, an older man in his late fifties in a tailored expensive navy blue suit and slicked back brown and grey hair, unknowingly passed her.
+Abruptly, Robert Janney, an older man in his late fifties in a tailored expensive navy-blue suit and slicked back salt and pepper hair unknowingly passed her.
 ‘He's probably heading to my office to harass me about the Pride Gala,’ Aster thought sourly to herself.
 After her earlier blunder with Wayne’s assistant and her complete inability to tell a convincing lie, Aster knew he would get the whole sorry affair out of her in no time.

 It took Aster no time to get there, despite being pushed and shoved as the mass of people hurried off to get to their destination.
 Once inside the building, Aster took out her wand and thought about home and her beloved dog Sirius (named of course after her beloved Godfather) who would be eagerly awaiting his meal.
 Aster smiled ruefully to herself, her dog would be whining pitifully like he had hadn’t ate in days instead of merely hours.